NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 	* Does DRC check pass without errors?
 	* If DRC doesn’t pass with no errors, does the team have good explanations for why the errors are ok?
-	* Does DFM check pass with no show stoppers?
-	* Does Eagle Lint pass?

 * Gerber Files